xserty/ansible-labs/README.md

 * Host1 - No GUI
 * Host2 - No GUI
 * ansible-host - No GUI, ansible core installed and Ansible-tower

-## Requirements:

-* Internet connection is a must!
-* Make sure the VT support is enabled on your BIOS
-* Vagrant - 1.9.x or higher
-* Vagrant plugins:
-    - vagrant-proxyconf needed for running behind proxy
-    - virtualbox_WSL2 needed for running under WSL
-    - vagrant-vbguest automatically installs the host's VirtualBox Guest Additions
-* Ansible: latest
-* Virtualbox: latest

 ## WSL Environment Setup